Nexalyze/Nexalyze.github.io/_pages/about.md

 I'm an enthusiastic undergrad at [MSIT](https://www.linkedin.com/school/meghnadsahainstituteoftechnology/), deeply passionate about **Artificial Intelligence** and **Machine Learning**.
 My journey in tech began with childhood fascination, sparked by sci-fi wonders like _Iron Man_.
 Today, I'm channeling that inspiration into tangible innovations, bridging the gap between imagination and reality in the world of AI and ML.

-As I navigate through my academic journey, I'm constantly seeking opportunities to apply theoretical knowledge to real-world challenges.
-Whether it's developing predictive models, crafting intelligent algorithms, or exploring the frontiers of machine learning, I'm driven by the potential of AI to transform our world.

-My goal is to contribute meaningfully to the field, pushing the boundaries of what's possible and creating solutions that make a difference.
-I believe in the power of collaboration and continuous learning, always eager to engage with fellow tech enthusiasts and industry professionals.

 ### 🌟 Current Focus

 - 📚 Mastering my college courses